nyu-devops/lab-flask-restplus-swagger/README.md

 ## What's featured in the project?

-    * app/service.py -- the main Service using Python Flask-RESTPlus for Swagger
+    * service/service.py -- the main Service using Python Flask-RESTPlus for Swagger
-    * app/models.py -- a Pet model that uses Redis for persistence
+    * service/models.py -- a Pet model that uses Cloudant for persistence
     * tests/test_server.py -- test cases using unittest for the microservice
     * tests/test_pets.py -- test cases using unittest for the Pet model